fireproof-storage/fireproof/README.md

   </a>
 </p>

 Fireproof is an embedded JavaScript document database designed to streamline app development.
 Data resides locally, with optional encrypted cloud storage and realtime collaboration.
 Features like live queries, database branches and snapshots, and file attachments make Fireproof ideal for browser-based apps big or small.

-## Get Started
+Get started with just the NPM module:

 ```sh
 npm install use-fireproof